sswhitehat/FinalProject482/README.md

 ### Prerequisites

 This project requires Python and several Python libraries.
 Before you begin, ensure you have Python installed on your system.
-If not, you can download it from python.org.
+If not, you can download it from [python] 3.8+ recommend.
 You will also need to install the required Python libraries which are listed in the requirements.txt file after cloning the repository.
 * npm
   ```sh